 A note from Judith Light Feather:

-"View the courses at Kahn Academy and make suggestions to their team to add nanoscale science as a 'size' that is the 'foundation of nature' within matter.
+"View the courses and make suggestions to their team to add nanoscale science as a 'size' that is the 'foundation of nature' and matter that unites all subjects.
 Start to address science as an ecosystem showing the interrelated patterns and relationships from the nanoscale to the cosmos.
 We all need to work together.

 I have reviewed this website and it matches our original vision of Global Virtual Interactive Education, Anytime, Anywhere for Everyone."